cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 difference between emitting and receiving from continuing observation can give hints on the velocity and course of the object.
-Countermeasures are a low cross-section, emission control of electromagnetic waves, absorbent surface and electronic warfare measures.
+Countermeasures are a low cross-section, emission control of electromagnetic waves, absorbent surface, and electronic warfare measures.
 Decoy deployment can be a measure to confuse, but not to avoid detection.

 ### Gameplay Considerations